Yes and No… Let me explain.

 In the 3-tab shingle arena, their Star White is energy star rated in the XT-25 shingle.

-The Star White, Mist White and Silver Birch are readily available to us here in the Midwest and Carolina states, but the verdict is still out on the Landmark Solaris.
+The Star White, Mist White and Silver Birch are readily available to us here in the Southern states, but the verdict is still out on the Landmark Solaris.

 The “cool shingle” line by GAF-Elk is called the Timberline Prestique 40 HD Cool Color Series.
 This shingle is energy star rated in three colors and comes with a 40 Year Limited Warranty.
 It is not available in a 30 year, 50 year or Lifetime warranted shingle.
 It is currently only stocked in two places in California and, like the Certainteed Solaris, I am waiting on confirmation about availability and pricing.
 The colors available are: Cool Weatheredwood, Cool Barkwood and Cool Antique Slate.

 GAF-Elk does have a regular 3-tab shingle, Royal Sovereign, that is energy star rated if you get the color White, and is available here in the south at anytime.